Absence from work policy and annual leave procedure

-(this inbox is managed by a small duty team of clinical tutors who check the inbox at the start and end of the working day)
+(this inbox is managed by a small duty team made up of the admin team and clinical tutors who check the inbox at the start of and during the working day)

 Annual leave email address: annualleave-nhs@lancaster.ac.uk